Best European defense stocks to invest in 2026

 • Leonardo DRS (MI:LDO)

-The company's core business revolves around mission-critical defense technologies including advanced sensor systems, electronic warfare solutions, intelligence and surveillance systems, and power and propulsion technologies for military platforms.
+The company`s core business revolves around mission-critical defense technologies including advanced sensor systems, electronic warfare solutions, intelligence and surveillance systems, and power and propulsion technologies for military platforms.
 Leonardo DRS specializes in infrared imaging systems, naval combat systems, ground vehicle electronics, and next-generation military communication technologies that enhance battlefield awareness and operational effectiveness.
-With rising global defense expenditure and increasing demand for sophisticated military technologies, Leonardo DRS is strategically positioned to capitalize on U.S. defense modernization programs and the growing need for advanced sensor and electronic warfare capabilities in response to evolving threats from near-peer adversaries and asymmetric warfare challenges.
+With rising global defense expenditure and increasing demand for sophisticated military technologies, Leonardo DRS is strategically positioned to capitalize on US defense modernization programs and the growing need for advanced sensor and electronic warfare capabilities in response to evolving threats from near-peer adversaries and asymmetric warfare challenges.

 Leonardo DRS financial statements